srvk/how2-challenge/_posts/2000-01-06-invitedspeakers.md

   </td>
   <td valign="top">
 <div class="authorbio">
-  <p> <a href="http://www.cs.cmu.edu/~qjin/" target="_blank"><strong>Qin Jin</strong></a> received her B.Sc. and M.S. degrees in computer science and technologies from Tsinghua University, Beijing, China in 1996, 1999, respectively.
-She received her Ph.D. degree in Language and Information Technologies from Carnegie Mellon University in 2007.
-She worked as research faculty at Language Technologies Institute in Carnegie Mellon University afterwards till March, 2012.
-She became Research Scientist of IBM China Research Laboratory from April, 2012 - December 2012.
-She is currently Associate Professor at School of Information in Renmin University of China.
-She is leading the multimedia content analysis research group.
+  <p> <a href="http://www.cs.cmu.edu/~qjin/" target="_blank"><strong>Qin Jin</strong></a> is an associate professor in School of Information at Renmin University of China where she leads the multimedia content analysis research group.
+She received her Ph.D. degree in Language and Information Technologies from Carnegie Mellon University and had research experiences in both academia and industry.
     </p>
 </div>
   </td>